 Each year thousands of students strive to join the talent pool in order to secure a prime spot in the industry and stay ahead in such a competitive market.

 The tech companies understand as much and launch job fairs where they seek out the best talent.
 As Node.js is becoming more popular every year, the demand for talent has become higher than the supply of experienced Node.js developers.
-It is complicated to identify a true specialist with the desirable skills needed for your project, as CVs often don't represent a complete picture.
+It is complicated to identify a true specialist with the desirable skills and stellar CVs.

 Finally, since Node.js has taken the leading position in surveys over the last couple of years as the best web development framework, this situation will arguably remain unchanged.

-Now that you know Node.js advantages and disadvantages, let’s see what types of businesses and applications it fits the best.
+Now that you know Node.js advantages and disadvantages, let’s see what types of projects and applications it fits the best.

 Enterprise-level companies are active users of Node.js.
-In 2015, Node.js announced that 98% of the Fortune 500 companies use this runtime environment for app development.
-And although it has been 7 years since the results were published, the trend is still in place: Node.js is used by such giants as PayPal, Microsoft, IBM, Netflix, LinkedIn, and others.
+Node.js is used by such giants as PayPal, Microsoft, IBM, Netflix, LinkedIn, and others.

 Node.js is also a popular choice for startups.
 Knowing about Node.Js pros as well as its cons, startups tend to use it anyway.
 Considering the fact that it allows programmers to use one programming language for both frontend and backend is a significant driver in the decision-making process, and results in overall cost savings.